lbzepoqo/squadjs-squad-creation-blocker/README.md

       - During round end: Informs that custom squad creation is not allowed at the end of a round.
   - If the squad name is default (e.g., "Squad 1") and `allowDefaultSquadNames` is true:
     - Allows the squad to be created.

+- **Rate Limiting**:
+  - If `rateLimitEnforced` is enabled:
+    - Tracks squad creation attempts within the `rateLimitWindow`.
+    - If a player exceeds the `rateLimitMaxSquads`, they enter a backoff period defined by `rateLimitBackoffTime`.

+- **Max Squad Creation Kick**:
+  - If `enforceMaxSquadCreationKick` is enabled:
+    - Monitors squad creation within the `timeWindowForKick`.
+    - Kicks players who create more than `maxSquadsInTimeWindow` within that time frame, with a kick message informing them of the violation.

 ## Dependencies